matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 	}
 {% endhighlight %}

 The code for `Underscore.burrow` as well as more documentation can be found [here][4].
-As I said at the top of this post, getting your data into a common D3 format can be a large part of the battle when working with D3.
+As I noted at the top of this post, getting your data into a common D3 format can be a large part of the battle when working with D3.
 It took me a lot longer than I would have liked to figure out how to nest data of arbitrary depth.
 We really need a number of off the shelf tools like [`D3.nest`][1], [`Underscore.nest`][2], [`burrow.js`][3] and [`Underscore.burrow`][4] that will help us quickly get our data into common D3 formats.

 [1]: https://github.com/mbostock/d3/wiki/Arrays#array-operators
 [2]: https://github.com/iros/underscore.nest